 Creamer is the liquid or powder commonly added to coffee or tea in the place of milk and like products such as cream and half-and-half.
 Creamers were first introduced back in the mid-1940s when an employee of the food corporation, Rich Products, set out to create a soy cream that wouldn’t curdle when mixed with coffee.
 But it wasn’t until 1961 when Nestlé revolutionized the industry with their powdered dairy-free coffee creamer.

 While the ingredients and flavors vary by brand, most creamers contain the base of water, sugar, and vegetable oil.
 “Most non-dairy creamers that are made from alternative milk include gellan gum, which is an ingredient that helps to stabilize, thicken and bind the ingredients,” shares Frances Largeman-Roth, RDN, nutrition expert for plant-based pea milk, Ripple, and author of Smoothies & Juices: Prevention Healing Kitchen.
-With extra processing and sugars in comparison to milk or mylks, creamers are popular due to their sweet taste and ability to “balance the coffee’s acidity, and add body and flavor,” says food scientist Makenzie Bryson Jackson.
+With extra processing and sugars in comparison to milk or alt-milks, creamers are popular due to their sweet taste and ability to “balance the coffee’s acidity, and add body and flavor,” says food scientist Makenzie Bryson Jackson.

 When does coffee creamer expire?

-For liquid dairy-free creamers, an unopened bottle can stay in the pantry for about one month after the best-by date; however, when opened, it should be stored in the refrigerator and consumed between two weeks.
+On the other hand, for liquid dairy-free creamers, an unopened bottle can stay in the pantry for about one month after the best-by date; however, when opened, it should be stored in the refrigerator and consumed between two weeks.
 “Even if a creamer isn’t made with dairy-based ingredients, the other ingredients can still break down and spoil if they are held at a too high or low temperature,” Largeman-Roth says.
 “These products are emulsions and must be kept in certain conditions to not break apart into an unappetizing mix of oil and sugar.”

 Powder alternatives can last in the cupboard longer, between three to six months.